red2n/home/README.md

 [^3]: If possible i will be using the Build Event-driven [Microservices with Spring Boot & Kafka](https://www.youtube.com/watch?v=HYBtWRPikgo);
 [^4]: I highely relay on this course by [codewithmosh](https://codewithmosh.com/p/angular-master-class).
 [^5]: This might change or will be implemented in some other end point if it makes sense.
-[^6]: i am using [mermaidchart](https://www.mermaidchart.com/) to represent all the flow diagrams in this project. also there is a [elebrate link] (https://mermaid.live/edit#pako:eNplj70KwzAMhF9FaM5SShevLXTKlDWLiEXitraCIxNCyLvXzQ-0VJO573Qnz9iIZTT4kBQDT3WAPOr0xVBOMEp8utCCpZ0M3KiTAHcBlRVvOkBJTwZlMnAxUPIhZ2PqByUXBwPnb3Lb9g2cPmoBV9K_jk78d5KVMRxZPy2V0xXuFVig5-jJ2fyz-WOqUTvOWWjy01I-G-uwZB8llWoKDRqNiQtMvSXlm6M2kt_E5Q2_KVsO) that shows how to use code this and use it in [github](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams).
+[^6]: I am using [mermaidchart](https://www.mermaidchart.com/) to represent all the flow diagrams in this project. also there is a
+[USAGE LINK](https://mermaid.live/edit#pako:eNplj70KwzAMhF9FaM5SShevLXTKlDWLiEXitraCIxNCyLvXzQ-0VJO573Qnz9iIZTT4kBQDT3WAPOr0xVBOMEp8utCCpZ0M3KiTAHcBlRVvOkBJTwZlMnAxUPIhZ2PqByUXBwPnb3Lb9g2cPmoBV9K_jk78d5KVMRxZPy2V0xXuFVig5-jJ2fyz-WOqUTvOWWjy01I-G-uwZB8llWoKDRqNiQtMvSXlm6M2kt_E5Q2_KVsO) that shows how to use code this and use it in [github](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams).
+[^7]: for Writing mathematical expressions will be using [mathjax](https://www.mathjax.org/)

 [^note]:
      I am not sure how this application will end up and as far i am available for developement and growing myself up in the industry i will be working on thie project.